ColTapp/ColTapp.github.io/characteristics.md

 The angular diameter is calculated as 𝐴D = ∑ 2*arctan(R<sub>i</sub> / D<sub>i</sub>), where R<sub>_</sub> and D<sub>i</sub> are the radius and distance from the focal colony of each neighboring colony.
 This metric will thus assume bigger colonies have a larger influence on focal colonies than their smaller counterparts.

-The exported *Voronoi* area is not sensitive to the radius cutoff, but is sensitive to a proper plate border definition.
+The *Voronoi* area is not sensitive to the radius cutoff, but is sensitive to a proper plate border definition.
 Voronoi cell areas describe the total space on an agar plate available to each colony, obtained by tracing perpendicular bisector lines between each pair of neighboring colonies.
 For the Voronoi calculation to work properly, it is important that a circular (plate) [area of interest (AOI)]({{site.url}}/setup.html) is defined.
-The Voronoi calculation can either be triggered from the corresponding button in the [Detect tab]({{site.url}}/detect.html) or from within the [Export menu]({{site.url}}/export.html).
 <figure>
   <img src="{{site.url}}/assets/images/chara1.png" alt="Voronoi example" height="250x"/>
   <figcaption>The blue edges show the calculated Voronoi cell areas.
 The visualization of these can be activated from the Options window </figcaption>